pbar1/containers/charts/radarr/README.md

 radarr
 ======
-A fork of Sonarr to work with movies à la Couchpotato
+A fork of Sonarr to work with movies

 Current chart version is `0.0.0`